OctopusDeploy/blog/blog/2020-02/automated-database-deployments-iteration-zero/index.md

 This lack of control can be a burden at times.
 You might end up creating a custom process that works alongside the tool.
 For example, the tool might not support post-deployment scripts, and in order to get that, you have to create a post-deploy folder that can be packaged and sent to Octopus.
 You would then have to update your process in Octopus to look for the folder and run any scripts it finds.
 It works, but now you are responsible for maintaining that process.

-### #2 Change-driven approach
+### #2 Database migration scripts approach
-A change-driven approach is where all the necessary delta scripts are handwritten.
-This is also known as migrations.
+A database migration scripts approach is where all the necessary delta scripts are handwritten.
+This is also known as change driven or script based.
 Those scripts are checked into source control.
-During the deployment, the tool will look to see which change scripts have not been run on the destination database and run them in a specific order.
+During the deployment, the tool will look to see which migration scripts have not been run on the destination database and run them in a specific order.

 ![](change-driven-approach.png)

-#### Change-driven pros
+#### Migration scripts pros
-With the change-driven approach, you have complete control over all the scripts.
+With the migration scripts approach, you have complete control over all the scripts.
 When deploying a change, you know exactly what script is going to run.
 Complex changes are much easier to deal with; you just need to write the script and save it to source control.
 Some migration frameworks allow you to write code to do migrations to make it easier to implement more complex changes.
 In addition, it is much easier to exclude items from deployments.
 Just don’t include the script for items you want to exclude.

-#### Change-driven cons
+#### Migration scripts cons
-The model-driven approach ensures the entire destination database matches the desired state.
-Not so with the change-driven approach.
+The state based approach ensures the entire destination database matches the desired state.
+Not so with the script based approach.
 A new table could be added to the destination database outside of the process.
 Everyone who has permissions to change the database has to be on board and using the process because one or two rogue developers could cause havoc.

 It is much harder to see the history of a specific object like a table or a stored procedure.
 Instead of going to a single file and viewing the history, you must do a search to find all the files where the object was changed.
 Depending on the number of table changes, it could be easy to miss a key change.